 Supporting Students with Disabilities in Mathematics

 - Corrective Action Plan (Word) – This blank template is used by LEAs to establish and track improvement activities.
 The goals may be sorted into two areas: 1.
 Those driven by results indicators, and 2.
 Those necessary to meet compliance with special education regulations.

 - Self-Assessment for Special Education Program Improvement (Word) | (PDF) – This self- assessment for special education program improvement is designed to allow the leadership team to reflect upon the current practices related to the achievement of students with disabilities in their division and serve as a tool that will assist the division leadership team in the development of the division improvement plan.

-- School Improvement and Reform – VDOE assists schools in which students are achieving at levels below federal and state accountability standards.
+- School Quality – VDOE assists schools in which students are achieving at levels below federal and state accountability standards.

 - Differentiated Technical Assistance and Training Topics

 - Instructional Interventions That Have Proven to Be Successful with Low-Achieving Students (PDF) – The Regulations Establishing Accrediting Standards for Public Schools in Virginia (SOA), effective September 28, 2000, require schools accredited with warning in English or mathematics to adopt and implement instructional interventions that have a proven track record of success at raising student achievement.
 The Board of Education is required to publish a list of recommended instructional interventions, which may be amended from time to time.